 “When I opened Kachan Physiotherapy, I wanted to create a clinic that combined the best elements of care I had observed through my professional experience.
 My guiding principles were simple: spend time with patients to understand their problem; consider their needs when developing a treatment model; and, educate them to achieve realistic goals.
 Success is achieved when a patient understands their problem, the problem is resolved and the patient is empowered to self-manage and, hopefully, prevent recurrence.”

 David is a proud Haligonian and deeply entrenched in our community through active volunteer work.
 He has served on a number of committees for the College of Physiotherapists of Nova Scotia and the Nova Scotia Physiotherapy Association.
-In his spare time, David is an enthusiastic marathon runner, cyclist, and traveller.
-David’s greatest joy, however, is spending time with his family and supporting his childrens’ many endeavours.
+David received the 2020 Canadian Physiotherapy Mentorship Award and the 2021 Canadian Physiotherapy Medal of Distinction which recognized 100 physiotherapists who have impacted physiotherapy as the profession marked their 100th Anniversary in 2020.
+In his spare time, David is an enthusiastic cyclist, runner and traveller.
+David’s greatest joy, however, is spending time with his family.